• Home

 Pumpkin Ricotta Gnudi

 Gnudi – little hand-rolled ricotta dumplings – are one of my favorite things to make.
 They looks like a project, but they are one of the easiest pasta-like dishes to make.
-Here I am swapping in some roasted pumpkin for a beautiful color, flavor, and seasonal note.
-I love to pull this dish out of my back pocket as a fall or winter dinner party showstopper.
+Here I am swapping in some canned pumpkin for seasonal flavor and a delicious texture.
+This recipe has been updated in 2025 for ease, and most importantly deliciousness!

 Print Recipe Pin Recipe